The Contemporary Music Project

 Kim Fleuchaus has been playing Middle Eastern music for over fifteen years, including performances at the Kennedy Center, the White House, the U.N.
 Building, NYC’s Symphony Space, Chicago’s Goodman Theatre, and before HRH Queen Rania of Jordan.
 She has played on WBEZ on Worldview with Jerome McDonnel, and was featured on the documentary film “A Message from the East” and the Jonathan Park radio drama series.
 She has toured the US and Canada with Muslim playwright Rohina Malik in the one-woman show, “Unveiled.”
 She holds a music performance degree from Northwestern University and a master’s degree in Ethnomusicology from Bethel University.
 A dedicated educator, she is an award winning pedagogue and sought after clinician in the Chicago area, frequently giving lectures on Arabic music at colleges and flute clubs while maintaining an active classical freelance career.
 She is also a member of the Salaam-Shalom Music Project, an interfaith ensemble exploring the intersecting worlds of the Klezmer and Arabic music traditions.

 Don Skoog has given presentations and masterclasses at the Percussive Arts Society International Convention, the Illinois PAS Day of Percussion, Millikin University, Northwestern University, University of Wisconsin, Kansas State University, the Nashville Jazz Workshop, College of DuPage, Colorado State University, Elmhurst College, Valparaiso University, the Old Town School of Folk Music, Concordia University, and Vandercook College.
 He was on faculty at the Sherwood Conservatory of Music, is a presenter for The International Music Foundation, was director of the Gallery 37 Latin Big Band, and is author of Batá Drumming, The Instruments, the Rhythms, and the People Who Play Them.
-He performs with Iranian and Arabic dancers in the Chicago area, and has worked with Simon Shaheen, Michel Merhej, and Tarek Rantisi at the Arabic Music Retreat.
+He performs with Iranian and Arabic dancers in the Chicago area, and has worked with Simon Shaheen, Michel Merhej, Karim Nagy, and Tariq Rantisi at the Arabic Music Retreat.

 The University of Chicago’s Arabic Language magazine, Majala, has published an article I wrote on Arabic music.
 While the article is in Arabic I do have an English language version that I will post up here for those of you who want to read it.